stijnvanpoucke/tdd-workshop/README.md

 ### Use Case

-Write a function that takes numbers from 1 to 100 and outputs them as a string, but for multiples of three it returns “Fizz” instead of the number, and for multiples of five it returns “Buzz.”
-For numbers that are multiples of both three and five, it returns “fizzbuzz.FizzBuzz.
+Write a function that takes numbers from 1 to 100 and outputs them as a string.
+But for multiples of 3 it returns “Fizz” instead of the number.
+And for multiples of 5 it returns “Buzz”.
+For numbers that are multiples of both 3 and 5, it returns “fizzbuzz".

 ### Instructions: Red, Green, Refactor